Robbery Under Arms (1957 film): Ealing Studios Version

 The novel had been adapted numerous times over the years for film, radio and stage.
 Ealing Studios, which was financed by the Rank Organisation, had planned to make a film version after The Overlanders (1946) and Eureka Stockade (1949), and they hired William Lipscomb to do the script.
 Gregory Peck at one stage was announced as a possible star.

 In June 1949 Ealing announced Ralph Smart would direct the film after he finished work on Bitter Springs at an estimated budget of £250,000 with John McCallum as a possible star.
 These plans did not come to fruition.

 Then Ken G. Hall, who had often announced plans to make a film version of the novel for Cinesound Productions in the 1930s, became attached to the project.
 He organised a co-production between Ealing and an Australian syndicate financed by Charles Munro, with Hall to direct.
 However plans to make the film were hampered by the financial failure of Eureka Stockade and Bitter Springs, the closing of Pagewood Studios and the issuance of a government regulation to cap the raising of finance.
 Leslie Norman was keen to produce.

-In 1956 Ealing Studios ended its long standing relationship with Rank and signed a contract with MGM.
+In 1956 Ealing Studios ended its longstanding relationship with Rank and signed a contract with MGM.
 In February 1956 Michael Balcon, head of Ealing, announced the studio would make a film of Robbery Under Arms as well as another movie set in Australia, The Shiralee.
-However while Ealing wound up making The Shiralee with MGM, rights to Robbery Under Arms remained with Rank, who make it through its own company, Rank Organisation Film Productions.
+However while Ealing wound up making The Shiralee with MGM, rights to Robbery Under Arms remained with Rank, who made it through its own company, Rank Organisation Film Productions.